+Hybrid panel discussion event Landrace watermelons grown at LUARS, along with other melons grown by our partners at Roots Community Food Centre and Root Cellar Gardens were tasted by many at the Roots urban farm.
+Here folks also were able to learn about what landrace breeding is, how it works, and why it is important.
+Finally, all were invited to save some seeds.
 A day of seed-learning was provided by our partners Superior Seed Producers and Roots Community Food Centre.
 Tours of seed-filled gardens and opportunities for hands-on learning allowed participants to gain experience and confidence to bring to their own gardens and communities.

-Hybrid panel discussion event

-With a hybrid format we brought together over 50 participants and five presenters on seed-human relationships.
-Indigenous, academic, community, commercial, and policy lens were all shared and explored - and of course we had watermelon and squash on hand for folks to taste test as well.
+With a hybrid format we brought together over 50 participants and five presenters on seedhuman relationships.
+Indigenous, academic, community, commercial, and policy lenses were all shared and explored - and of course we had watermelon and squash on hand for folks taste test as well.
 Watch the recording here.

-Preparations for 2025

-In the upcoming year of this project, we aim to bring further collaboration with partners, landrace crop production at the LUARS site, educational events and community engagement.
+Preparations for 2025 In the upcoming year of this project, we aim to bring further collaboration with partners, landrace crop production at the LUARS site, educational events and community engagement.
 To this end we have begun putting together some of the pieces and doing the groundwork required to make this a reality.
 Field work was done on our plot at LUARS to prepare the space for a full planting of landrace crops in 2025.
 Specifically, we plan to grow out five populations of landrace watermelon developed by Ontario growers alongside a commercial check.
 This planting will allow us to evaluate the landraces, as well as provide a hands-on learning and seed saving opportunity for community members.
 We also intend to plant out a winter squash landrace in development.
 This crop will similarly provide learning opportunities and seeds.
 Importantly, it is also a crop that tends to be more easily grown in our northern region and so may provide more opportunities for success for those who receive their seeds.
 We have also applied for both of these plantings at the LUARS site (watermelon and squash) to be part of a Farmer-Led Research project supported by the Ecological Farmers Association of Ontario.
 Root Cellar Gardens will continue to partner with us, growing out these landrace squash and watermelons at their site.

-Along side the hands-on learning this project, we will collectively create a handbook on landrace breeding to be shared and used publicly.
+Alongside the hands-on learning this project, we will collectively create a handbook on landrace breeding to be shared and used publicly.
 To this end, work has begun to determine the scope, format, and approach for this resource.
 We look forward to continue to build connections and relationships with our partners and the communities they serve.
 We also look forward to our continuing work with regionally adapted landraces and the opportunities to learn and grow that they present along the path to increased food and seed sovereignty in northwestern Ontario.

-Further Reading

-Becoming-the-dash:

-Exploring the

-connections between

-landrace seed breeding

-and an ecosocial

-approach to health.
-A

-Master's thesis by

-EvilisaMcIllfaterick

-(2024)

-Watermelons in Thunder

-Bay: A Landrace

-Breeding Project.
-An

-article by Sarah Larson

-(2024)

-Evalisa' Ontario

-Watermelon Project.
-An

-article by Kay Everts

-(2024)

-Contact Us
+Further Reading Becoming-the-dash: Exploring the connections between landrace seed breeding and an ecosocial approach to health.
+A Master's thesis by EvilisaMcIIIfaterick (2024) Watermelons in Thunder Bay: A Landrace Breeding Project.
+An article by Sarah Larson (2024) Evalisa' Ontario Watermelon Project.
+An article by Kay Everts (2024)

-For further information, check out our website at https://foodsystems.lakeheadu.ca/agroecology-in-canada/
+Contact Us For further information, check out our website at https://foodsystems.lakeheadu.ca/agroecology-in-canada/